Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 - Unlock a “value premium” for the NMU through trading multiple expansion… Arguably the most important reason of all.

-There were other reasons GORO pointed to as a rationale for the split; however, in my opinion, they were inconsequential side arguments that would have rung true regardless of a spinoff or not.
+There were other reasons GORO pointed to as a rationale for the split; however, in my opinion, they were inconsequential side comments that would have rung true regardless of a spinoff or not.

 Suffice it to say, some shareholders did not buy the argument that GORO was doing this to unlock value.